Need help finding a PPP loan?

 Through Benetrends, you can apply for an SBA 7(a) loan.
-With this loan, you can receive between $50,000 to $5 million for almost any business purpose, including for startup costs, as working capital, financing real estate, or purchasing commercial real estate.
+With this loan, you can receive between $50,000 and $5 million for almost any business purpose, including for startup costs, as working capital, financing real estate, or purchasing commercial real estate.

 The interest rate charged for your 7(a) loan is based upon the amount you borrow and the repayment terms.
 The maximum interest rate will never exceed the base rate plus 4.75%.
 Based on the SBA’s guidelines, here’s an overview of 7(a) base rates and markups: